cmbi/metadome/README.md

 # Citing MetaDome server

-We anticipate the publication of a method paper describing this web-service in late 2018.
+We anticipate the publication of a method paper describing this web server in late 2018.
 Until that is published, please use the following citation when referencing the results in your report:
 ```
-MetaDome web-service, Nijmegen, The Netherlands
+MetaDome web server, Nijmegen, The Netherlands
  (URL: https://stuart.radboudumc.nl/metadome)
  [date (month, year) accessed].
 ```